Rohith3330/video-conference/README.md

-# Video-Group-Meeting
+# Video-conference

-Videe-Group-Meeting is a simple video chat application for multi-users based on React, Node Express and WebRTC.
+Video-conference is a simple video chat application for multi-users based on React, Node Express and WebRTC.
 **Technologies Used**

 - React